burntraisin/burntraisin-site/content/blog/2024-11-28-kyocera-902kc/index.md

 ### K-9

 K-9 was a bit of a headache to set up with Gmail.
 I remembering having a ton of trouble passing the CAPTCHA.
 To set it up with Gmail, this [forum post](https://forum.k9mail.app/t/how-to-set-up-with-a-gmail-account/3812) came in handy.
 IMAP must be enabled.
-In my case, I didn't have to generate an "App Password."
+In my case, I didn't have to generate an "App Password" unless it was for a Google Workspace account.
 Also, you may need to enable `Allow less secure apps`, which can be found in [your Google security settings](https://myaccount.google.com/security#signin).

 ### Key Mapper